xiaoniucode/etp/README.md

 ### 🖥️ Server Setup

-This section demonstrates how to expose an internal MySQL service to the public on port 3307.
+This demonstrates how to expose an internal MySQL service to the public network on port 3307 through simple configuration.

 > Edit the configuration file `etps.toml` and add the following content: